|

 You can download your tickets directly onto your phone if you want to go paper-free or get a code to collect your tickets via the machine at the airport.

-Booking fees are also an unavoidable fact of Trainline, charging you £0.75 to £1.50 when you book depending on the price of your train ticket.
+Booking fees are also an unavoidable fact of Trainline, charging you £0.56 to £2.79 when you book, depending on the price of your train ticket.

-You can download the Trainline app for both iPhone and Android.
+Book your tickets on Trainline here or download the app for both iPhone and Android.

 You can go online at National Rail Enquiries or download the app for smartphones.

-TrainPal: It’s a similar service to the first two but it’s by far my favourite one to use.
-You can always find a cheap ticket and there are no extra added booking fees to deal with.
+TrainPal is a similar service to the first two, but it’s by far my favourite one to use.
+You can always find a cheap ticket, and there are no extra booking fees to deal with if you use the app.

 Owned by Ctrip, the parent company of the fan-favourite flight booking platform Skyscanner, TrainPal also has another trick up its sleeve: the ability to calculate and provide split ticketing options.